agathadelolmo/911_calls_app/README.md

 Setup
 1) Obtain a free OpenRouteService API key: https://account.heigit.org/
-2) In RStudio, run:
-library(openrouteservice)
-ors_api_key("YOUR_API_KEY_HERE")
-3) Launch the Shiny app by opening and running app.R in RStudio.
+2) Launch the Shiny app by opening and running app.R in RStudio.

 Usage
+- Add your OSR API key to "🔑 Introduce tu API key de OpenRouteService:".
 - Click on a call marker to see the routes to the nearest hospital and police station.
-- Click on "Actualizar" to fetch the latest information on 911 calls
+- Click on "Actualizar" to fetch the latest information on 911 calls.